Syncing 10,000 leads/mo? GET A DEMO

 Marketing attribution model

-The marketing landscape of today is more widely distributed than ever.
-The average customer journey consists of many steps, weaving between the online and offline world.
-Companies and customers interact across various channels, including email, phone, social media, and in-store interactions.
+Today’s marketing landscape has expanded more than ever.
+This includes how we conduct our business and meet the customers’ expectations.
+The average customer journey consists of many steps, weaving between the online and offline worlds.

 What is a marketing attribution model?